 History of the Greenhouse Gas Protocol

-The journey to developing the greenhouse protocol started when the need for new international policies and tools for managing climate changed was identified.
+The journey to developing the greenhouse protocol started when the need for new international policies and tools for managing climate change was identified.
 Proper tools for monitoring gas emissions were part of the action agenda developed by WRI in collaboration with major corporations such as General Motors.
 The Safe Climate, Sound Business report was developed out of this collaboration.

-WRI and WBCSD began the partnership that resulted in the Greenhouse Gas protocol in 1997.
+WRI and WBCSD began the partnership that resulted in the Greenhouse Gas Protocol in 1997.
 The partnership which also involved the participation of industry leaders such as Shell and Tokyo Electric led to the development of the first edition of the Greenhouse Gas Protocol, which was published in 2001.

-Benefits of the Greenhouse Gas protocol
+Benefits of the Greenhouse Gas Protocol

 - It serves as an essential tool for achieving better results in managing climate change.
-As an accounting tool, the Greenhouse Gas protocol helps organizations and establishments to achieve their goals as regards climate change.
+As an accounting tool, the Greenhouse Gas Protocol helps organizations and establishments to achieve their goals as regards climate change.

 - Since it is a global tool, the GHG offers organizations equal playing fields for competing in the global space.
-Governments also get to apply this internationally accepted management tool in making the right decisions towards sustainable climate change.
+Governments also get to apply this internationally accepted management tool in making the right decisions toward sustainable climate change.